OrfeusPrice/Abrakadabra/README.md

 Beacuse Ruby repls use [Bundle](https://bundler.io/) under the hood to provide a consistent environment that tracks and installs the exact gems and versions needed, we recommend using `bundle install` instead of `gem install`, which may not work as expected.

+## Authors
+Abrakadabra was created by a team of Ruby developers: Kalashnikova Arina, Prikhod'ko Alexey, Staren'kaya Anastasia, Tsaturyan Maria.

 ## Help

 If you need help you might be able to find an answer on our [docs](https://docs.replit.com) page.
 Feel free to report bugs and give us feedback [here](https://replit.com/support).